meteor/meteor/IssueTriage.md

 ### Feature requests

 1. For reasons described [here](Contributing.md#feature-requests), we would prefer features to be built as separate packages.
 If the feature can clearly be built as a package, explain this to the requester and close the issue.
+2. Add the `feature` label and `Project:*` labels that apply (a best guess on the `Project:` is fine, sometimes it's hard to tell exactly which project the issue falls under).
-2. If it's not possible to build the feature as a package, explore whether creating hooks in core would make it possible to do so.
+3. If it's not possible to build the feature as a package, explore whether creating hooks in core would make it possible to do so.
 If the answer is yes, redefine the issue as such.
-3. Work with the requester and others in the community to build a clear specification for the feature and update the issue description accordingly.
+4. Work with the requester and others in the community to build a clear specification for the feature and update the issue description accordingly.
+5. Finally, add the `confirmed` label and [classify](#classification) the issue.

+Core contributors may add the `pull-requests-encouraged` label to feature requests.
+This indicates the feature is aligned with the project roadmap and a high quality pull request will almost certainly be merged.

 <h2 id="classification">Classification</h2>

-We assign a classification (e.g via GH labels) that enables the community to determine which issues are worth working on.
-The classification is based on *Severity x Impact x Effort*
+Assign a classification (via GH labels) that enables the community to determine how to prioritize which issues to work on.
+The classification is based on *Severity x Impact* .

-#### Severity
+### Severity
+_[Severity:has-workaround, Severity:production, Severity:blocks-development]_

-- Is there a workaround?
+- If there is a workaround, apply the `Severity:has-workaround` label.
-- Does it impact production apps or only development?

-#### Impact

-- What % of the community does this benefit? (ballpark)
-- Is the issue highly voted?
+- If the issue affects production apps, apply the `Severity:production` label.

-#### Effort (MDG internal)

-- How much work is it to implement?

-* Update title/description ?
-* Add labels - which?

-XXX!
+- If the issue blocks development (e.g you can't `meteor run` is broken), apply the `Severity:blocks-development` label.

+### Impact
+_[Impact:few, Impact:some, Impact:most]_

+This is a somewhat subjective label and is interpreted in conjunction with Github's upvotes.
+As a general guideline, `Impact:few` issues would go unnoticed by almost all users.

+### Miscellany

+Although this should have already been done by this stage, ensure the issue is correctly labelled and the title/description have been updated to reflect an accurate summary of the issue.

+## Issues ready to claim

+This state indicates that bugs/feature requests have reached the level of quality required for a contributor to begin writing code against (you can easily filter for this list by using the `confirmed` label).

+Although this should have already been done by this stage, ensure the issue is correctly labeled and the title/description have been updated to reflect an accurate summary of the issue.

+Contributors should assign themselves and/or comment on an issue if they begin working on it so that others know work is in progress.